da4asandbox/modules-css/historicizing-data/lesson-2.md

 - If you were going to give feedback to the project team about its website and documentation, what would you say?

 #### Instructor Note:
-> - _One of the important takeawyays of this activity is to develop some strategies for uncovering more information about a database's biography.
+> - _One of the important takeaways of this activity is to develop some strategies for uncovering more information about a database's biography.
 For this dataset, it requires both skimming the Methodology section of the specific Trans-Atlantic Slave Trade Database but also reading the [About page](https://www.slavevoyages.org/about/) for the entire website._
 >
 > - _Emphasize that the About page is the primary place you will often go for data projects to answer some of the above questions._
 >